stelzinga/MF/MGT_80.Tools.md

 The use of '-', '+', '_' and 'dd-mm-yy:'to reflect *comments* means Objective Notation can be used for writing *any* form of text, keeping a log, etc. It also allows the use of the other Indicators which adds insight into aspects of the comment e.g. dates, who is involved, etc.

 ### Objective Notation Name
 The Name is mandatory.
 For Goals the Name is a short three character code, see [## Goals Definition].
 For Sub-Goals a one or two word label is used.
-For Objectives (and the levels below) the Name has three requirements:
+For Objectives (and the levels below) the Name should adhere to four requirements:
-1. Must start with a *verb*
+1. Start with a *verb*
-2. Contains a *measurable* expected *Result*
+2. Contain a *measurable* expected *Result*
 3. Cannot contain any indicator brackets: (, ), [, ], {, }, |
 4. Can contain any other characters that are not the ones in  item 3. above e.g., #Hashtag, ##1, *italic*, /slashes\, **bold**, Stop!, Say: "This shall be done!", etc

-Note that *if* for aesthetic or sorting reasons, it is preferable to start the name for an Objective with a number then this is permitted e.g., 01.Planning, 02.Organising, ...
+Note that *if* for aesthetic or sorting reasons, it is preferable to start the name for an Objective with a number then this is possible e.g., 01.Planning, 02.Organising, ...

 Verbs are an indication of *targeted Result*, see [## SMART]:
 - Assess: obtain a result and compare against expectations